AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/mobile-core/signal/event-reference.md

 ### Rules Engine response content

-This event is used by the Signal extension to queue and send network calls that correspond to the [Sync PII Consequence](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core/rules-engine/rules-engine-consequence-details#sync-pii-consequence) or postback message.
-FIX LINK
+This event is used by the Signal extension to queue and send network calls that correspond to the [Sync PII Consequence](../rules-engine/consequence-details.md#sync-pii-consequence) or postback message.

 This event is triggered by the Rules Engine when the events and conditions are met.